Even-carry polynomials and cohomology of line bundles on the incidence correspondence in positive characteristic: Conjectures

 We begin with some data.
 To save space, we use the following notation. \begin{defn} Given a matrix

 of $p$-adic digits $a_{ji}$, with each column $\vec{a}_i = (a_{1i}, a_{2i}, \ldots, a_{ni})$ weakly decreasing, define the \emph{minimal Schur function}

 \end{defn} Observe that $\MS(M)$ is a character whose highest weight is given by reading the rows of $M$ as numbers in base $p$.
-It is called ``minimal'' because, as the reader can verify, it is the least product of Frobenius images of $s_\lambda$'s achieving this highest weight.
+It is called ``minimal'' because it is the least product of Frobenius images of $s_\lambda$'s (\`a la Steinberg tensor product theorem) achieving this highest weight.
 Note that not every character is a sum of $\MS$ functions; among other restrictions, the highest weight must be a digit-decreasing partition in base $p$.

-For $n = 4$, $p = 5$, which we deem a sufficiently general choice of values, we compute the first $20$ $\Prim$ polynomials and find all they are all given by minimal Schur decompositions, as shown in Table \ref{tab:nim_data_p=5}.
+For $n = 4$, $p = 5$, which we deem a sufficiently general choice of values, we compute the first $20$ $\Prim$ polynomials and find they are all given by minimal Schur decompositions, as shown in Table \ref{tab:nim_data_p=5}.
 (We scale the terms for $\Prim(m)$ to have degree $2m - 2$; otherwise the highest weights are defined only up to adding $(1,\ldots,1)$.)
 Moreover, we have aligned the terms to manifest that the whole table is given by the formula

 Here $\MS$ terms where the columns are not weakly decreasing are interpreted as zero, as in the definition of Schur functions above, to account for the gaps in Table \ref{tab:nim_data_p=5}.
 Similarly, going up to $m < p^3$, we find a formula consisting of $36$ three-column $\MS$ decompositions.
 Observe that \eqref{eq:Nim_formula} has notable internal structure.
 For instance, the first and fifth terms, as well as the fourth and sixth, are related by transforming the first column according to the rule